 - To get the best results, make sure your fish is completely fresh.
 The smell of fresh fish should resemble that of clean water.
 Avoid purchasing fish that has a fishy odor.
 Cooking will not enhance it.
 This is something I’ve personally experienced.

-- Make sure to not overcrowd the pan.
-Overcrowding the pan or deep-fryer will cause the temperature of the oil to drop, which will result in soggy fish.
+- Make sure not to overcrowd the pan.
+Overcrowding the pan or deep-fryer will cause the oil’s temperature to drop, resulting in soggy fish.
 Therefore, it is preferable to work in batches.

 - I usually use a cast-iron skillet to get crispier results.
 They are good for retaining more heat.